m4gn0li4/LisaDbg/README.md

 ![breakmain](screen/screen6.png)

-we are now going to create a function with a custom return address like this :
+we are now going to create a function with a custom return value like this :

 ![breakmain](screen/screen7.png)